ecthelionvi/NeoSave.nvim/README.md

 - Auto-save files upon modification.
 - Toggle auto-saving on and off.

+## ⚠️   Default Behavior

+NeoSave is enabled by default for all files.
+To toggle NeoSave off and on for specific files, refer to the "Usage" section for the command and keybinding instructions.

 ## 💾  Persistence

 NeoSave remembers the auto-save enabled state across sessions.

 ## 🛠️  Usage

-To toggle NeoSave on and off, you can use the `ToggleNeoSave` command:
+To toggle NeoSave off and on, you can use the `ToggleNeoSave` command:

 ```vim
 :ToggleNeoSave